Rahim Hakimov: University rector

+Since December 2022, he has been working as First Deputy Advisor to the President of the Republic of Uzbekistan on Socio-Political Development.

+Activities as Deputy Speaker of the Legislative Chamber of the Oliy Majlis of the Republic of Uzbekistan.

+From November 18, 2024, he has been working as Deputy Speaker of the Legislative Chamber of the Oliy Majlis of the Republic of Uzbekistan.

 Scientific activities and achievements

 In 2009, he successfully defended his PhD thesis on "Parliament in the system of state power: problems of theory and practice" and received a PhD in law.

 In 2014, he was awarded the academic title of associate Professor in the specialty of "Constitutional law.
 Administrative law.
 Financial and customs law".

 In 2018, he successfully defended his doctoral dissertation on: "Improvement of legal mechanisms to ensure balance between the branches of state power" and received the degree of DSc of law.

 In 2020, he was awarded the academic title of Professor in the specialty of "Constitutional law.
 Administrative law.
 Financial and customs law".

 He has prepared 3 monographs, 24 scientific and practical manuals devoted to improving lawmaking and law enforcement practice.
 In total, he is the author of about 100 scientific publications.